This most delicious summer dessert doesn’t require any added sweetening and is super easy and quick to make on a grill or cast iron skillet.

 - fresh berries

-- 1 tbsp toasted almond flakes
+- 1 tablespoon toasted almond flakes

 - Prepare the coconut whipped cream first.
 Take a can of full-fat coconut milk chilled in the fridge, and scoop out 1 cup of the solidified coconut cream.
 Whip the coconut milk until it's light and airy.